Ferrari unveils new F1 car with Red Bull in their sights

 Binotto was considered culpable for last season's frequent missteps, including pitlane errors and reliability issues which damaged Leclerc's attempt to keep up with Verstappen.

-Ferrari began with two wins in the opening three Grands Prix but were then swept aside by Red Bull and Verstappen, who won the drivers title with three races remaining and eventually finished 146 points ahead of Leclerc.
+Ferrari began with two wins in the opening three GPs but were then swept aside by Red Bull and Verstappen, who won the drivers title with three races remaining and eventually finished 146 points ahead of Leclerc.

 The new car is designed with the aim of improving aerodynamics and the reliability of the engine, the latter being one of the key problems last time out.

-"You can feel the responsibility for the team, it's a great honour but at the end of the day the important thing is to be successful," said Frenchman Vasseur.

-"We want to deliver and I don't want to be happy just because I'm at Ferrari, the most important is to win.

-"Last year is not a secret, it was not the best aspect with the engine, we've done a good job and we're ready for the season."
+"Last year is not a secret, it was not the best aspect with the engine, we've done a good job and we're ready for the season," said Vasseur.

+"The concept of the car is the same, the rules are the same.
+The priority is the reliability.
+Only Bahrain will tell us where we are."

 © 2023 AFP